 In our current environment, we’re seeing a record number of people working from home, which seemed to happen almost overnight.
 And when people are working from home, they may start to feel disconnected or a little bit out of the loop.
 We’ve all heard the old adage, “out of sight, out of mind,” which can be a very real concern for people who work from home or who work in satellite offices.
 This feeling of isolation can impact engagement, which directly impacts productivity.

-Which engagement strategies are most important for today’s challenges?
+Which engagement strategies are most important today for keeping employees engaged?

 There are a few simple things we can all do to help keep the lines of communication open and keep our teams productive and closely aligned with one another.
 When we think about communication in this new working environment, it’s important to share your preferences and styles with your team.
 Do you prefer email, Skype, Yammer, phone calls, texting?
 Let your team know your preference and be sure you’re asking them theirs.